 Archaeology in Israel – Jericho (The Jewish Magazine) A re-telling of the history of the site with a personal flavor.
 Describes many sites in Jericho, not limited to the tel.

-Dame Kathleen Mary Kenyon (Palestine Exploration Fund) A biographical sketch of the archaeologist whose fame began with her work at Jericho.
+Kathleen Kenyon and Jericho (Bible Odyssey) A sketch of the archaeologist whose fame began with her work at Jericho.